Craving Some Creativity

 Strawberry sangria in a glass with lime garnish.
 Pitcher of strawberry sangria in the background.
 Whole strawberry and half lime on table top.

 Who doesn’t love a good sangria?
-One of the things I look forward to most about summer is a delicious sangria recipe like our Blackberry Sangria, Moscato Sangria, and Winter Punch.
-Today, I am adding this easy strawberry sangria recipe as possibly my personal favorite to celebrate a festive occasion.
-You can serve this sweet and fruity cocktail at casual summer parties or even a simple brunch with your girlfriends.
+One of the things I look forward to most about a new season is a delicious sangria recipe like our Blackberry Sangria, Moscato Sangria, and Cranberry Christmas Punch.

-While sangria is known as the perfect summer drink, peak strawberry season is generally considered April through June, so that is the best time for great tasting strawberry sangria.
+While sangria is known as the perfect summer drink, peak strawberry season is generally considered April through June, so that is the best time for this fruity great-tasting homemade strawberry sangria recipe.

-Strawberries and limes go together so perfectly with their mix of sweet and mild sour flavors.
+For today’s variation, strawberries and limes go together perfectly with their mix of sweet and mild sour flavors.
 However, you could use other fruits such as peaches, lemons, or mangos if you want to try something different.

 I love how simple this is, but I have included a few notes for anyone who has questions about the ingredients.